donut-party/donut-docs-site/content/docs/system/_index.md

 If you run the above in a REPL, it will print `"hello!"` once a second for five seconds and then stop.
-The function `ds/signal` takes a system as its argument and "sends" the given signal (`::ds/start`) to the components in the system, calling the corresponding signal handler function.
+The function `ds/signal` takes a system as its argument and "sends" the signal `::ds/start` to the components in the system, calling the corresponding signal handler function.
 This _signal_ and _send_ terminology is metaphorical; there's no network or sockets or anything like that involved.

 The return value of a signal handler becomes the component's _instance._ A component instance is typically some object that you can use to stop the